Photo of Haseeb Shah

 H. Shah, J. Villmow, A. Ulges

-We introduced relation specific transformations to substantially improve the performance of Open World Knowledge Graph Completion models.
-We also proposed an approach for clustering of relations to reduce the training time and memory footprint.
+We introduced relation-specific transformations to substantially improve the performance of open-world knowledge graph completion models.
+We also proposed an approach for clustering relations to reduce the training time and memory footprint.

 Distillation Techniques for Pseudo-rehearsal Based Incremental Learning

-2018 Preprint
+arXiv 2018

-H. Shah, K. Javed, F. Shafait.
+H. Shah, K. Javed, F. Shafait

 Public Talks